openethereum/openethereum.github.io/Token-Registry.md

 Finally, we need an icon for our token to be displayed in the wallet.
 This can be done by adding meta data to the token registry contract.

 ![dapps-tokendeploy-9](./images/dapps-tokendeploy-9.png)
-_Figure: To add an icon we have to click **Add Metadata** and to provide the static URL to the image file._
+_Figure: To add an icon we have to click **Add Metadata** and provide the static URL to the image file._

 ![dapps-tokendeploy-a](./images/dapps-tokendeploy-a.png)
 _Figure: Adding an icon triggers two transactions: The first one is generating a hint for the [URL registry](Parity-github-hint) and the second one is setting the hint as token metadata._